 Rather than abusing that part of yourself, trying to shame it or beat it up, just have compassion for it, as in mindfulness meditation.
 Give your inner cave person a hug and thank it for trying to protect you from saber tooth tigers, woolly mammoths, and solar eclipses thousands of years ago.
 Notice that mind will take one argument you have with your spouse and make it huge compared to all those times you shared love.
 It will take one unexpected bill and generate fear like a lion is coming to eat you.
 Remember that the inner cave person will try to tell you, “YOU’RE IN DANGER” and even make up danger at the slightest thing that doesn’t match what you expect.

 “Courage is knowing what to be afraid of.” ~ Socrates

 As the hero in the movie does, listen more to your evolved brain of curiosity.
 Fear is very subtle.
 Maybe you like jumping out of airplanes but you feel terrible at the thought your mate could leave you.
-I’ve walked across hot coals many times and think that’s fun, but a buzzing bee still reminds my inner cave boy of the time we got multiple stings that bee hive.
+I’ve walked across hot coals many times and think that’s fun, but the sound of a buzzing bee still reminds my inner cave boy of the time when I was 5 that I stumbled on a bee hive and got multiple stings.
 Just having the few seconds to feel the fear, notice the inner cave person making everything into non-survival, and get a little curious about what you can LEARN from the current situation.

 Got examples of your inner cave person fears and what you’ve done to change them?
 Please do share in the comments!